Heng30/solana-wallet-sollaw/README.md

 - [x] Development mode of TestNet and DevNet
 - [x] Send SOL and spl token in MainNet
 - [x] Genarate QrCode for address
+- [x] Support sending token with memo and setting prioritization fee

 ### TODO
 - [ ] fetch spl token price